AguaClara/Textbook/AIDE/Specifications.rst

 Chemical Dose Controller
 ------------------------

-The plant shall be equipped with a chemical dose controller configured as shown in :numref:`figure_spec_LFOM`.
+The plant shall be equipped with a chemical dose controller configured as shown in :numref:`figure_chemDoseController`.
 Materials that will be in contact with chemicals must be compatible with the chemical and suitable for use with potable water.

-.. _figure_spec_chemDoseController:
+.. _figure_chemDoseController:

 .. figure:: ../Images/CDC_derivation.png
     :width: 500px